 project that you want to get the information about.
 If you omit the project ID,

-the gcloud` tool will use your default project.
+gcloud tool uses your default project.

 gcloud compute project-info describe --project PROJECT_ID